pH-7/minimalist-sales-site/README.md

 Rename `env.sample` to `.env` and update the details in there.

+FYI: The document root file is the `index.php` located in the root of this project.

 ## :cook: Author

 I'm **[Pierre-Henry Soria](https://ph7.me)**.
 A passionate, zen &amp; dedicated software engineer 😊